Saint Fris: Basilica Saint-Fris de Bassoues

 The church of Saint Fris is first mentioned in November 1020.
 A charter from the Benedictine monastery of Saint Michel in Pessan testifies that the castle of Bassoues and the church of the blessed Frisian (ecclesia beati Frisii) are donated to the monastery by its owner, the nobleman Raymond de Bassoues, in order to establish a new monastery of the said order.
 The donation was renewed in 1047, after which the monastery may have been built next to the church.
 Apparently (though it is not clair when this took place), the church was subsequently enlarged into a three-aisled basilica.
 However, Hundred Years' War, the Wars of Religion, and last but not least, the French Revolution, did much harm to the buildings.

 Seal of the town of Bassoues, about 1400, with the edge inscription Sigillvm commvnitatis uille de Bassoa.

 In 1270 the territory of Bassoues came under the rule of the archbishop of Auch.
-The village (called La Tapia) was rearranged to a bastide, which left the basilica unprotected.l The village provided with town privileges, dating 1295 and 1325.
+The village (called La Tapia) was rearranged to a bastide, which left the basilica unprotected.
+The village was provided with town privileges, dating 1295 and 1325.
 Archbishop Arnaud Aubert (1356–1371) fortified the bastide and ordered the construction of new church – La Nativité-Notre-Dame de Bassoues – as well as an impressive donjon within the walls.
+The bell tower dates from 1453.
 The monastery fell into decline in the 15th century.
 The town's seal from about 1400 depicts Saint Fris as a knight sitting on horseback.

 The Saint Mary's Nativity Church was made the parish church in 1510, and transformed into collegiate church (with 12 canons) in 1512.
 The former monastery was probably incorporated into the college.
 Still, in 1520 the basilica (now degraded to a chapel) with the crypt of Saint Fris was renovated and provided with Renaissance decorated portals, by order of the influential cardinal Clermont-Lodève.
 Again, Saint Fris is shown on horseback.
-The bell tower dates from 1453.
 In 1569, during the Wars of Religion, the buildings were set in fire by the troops of Montgomery.
 The ruins were restored in 1623.
 Only the crypt remained miraculously untouched.
 The saint's skull was transferred to Peyrusse-Grande, in order to prevent the Huguenots from destroying it.
 Further destruction took place in 1793, when the saint's shrine was broken open, its contents scattered and partly rescued by the villagers.
 The town council ordered the demolition of the basilica.
 The statues were burned, only part of Saint Fris's head was saved.
 The tomb was used as a drinking trough for cattle of a neighboring farm, but one of the oxen that drank here is said to have died.
 From 1847 to 1855, the basilica was restored to its former grandeur, the remaining relics were recollected, and the skull was returned in 1857.
 The basilica was reconsecrated in 1888.
 It was enlisted as a Historical Monument in 1944 and renovated in 1957; the whole site was enlisted in 2016.